 Joining a grad scheme at a well-renowned organisation is a great way to prove your skills, knowledge, and drive to future employers – especially if you’re lacking in practical work experience as a new graduate.And with a range of learning and development opportunities available, you’ll be able to boost your career progression and become more employable in the long-run.Even if you don’t progress to a permanent position at the company you completed your grad scheme with, what you’ve learnt will allow you to branch out into other fields and pursue opportunities that might not have been available when you first graduated.

-If you’re torn between starting your career and traveling the world, a grad scheme might be the perfect in-between.OK, so you probably won’t be getting paid to backpack around Australia with an Audi.
-But for some big organisations, graduate schemes give employees the opportunity to work in offices all over the world.Not only will you be able to do something new and exciting that’s rare in many jobs, you’ll also gain valuable life experiences, not to mention a whole new network of contacts at the same time.And, who knows?
+If you’re torn between starting your career and traveling the world, a grad scheme might be the perfect in-between.OK, For some big organisations, graduate schemes give employees the opportunity to work in offices all over the world.Not only will you be able to do something new and exciting that’s rare in many jobs, you’ll also gain valuable life experiences, not to mention a whole new network of contacts at the same time.And, who knows?
 You might even be in a position to take the plunge and pursue your career outside the Nigeria

 The exact length of a grad scheme will vary from company to company, but they typically last between one and three years.Once completed, the majority of those on the scheme will continue working for the company in their chosen field – providing they’ve worked hard during their employment, and an opportunity is available..